cevr/ftld/README.md

 ### Collection Methods

-The `Option` type also provides a set of collection methods that can be used to work with arrays or records of `Option` values.
+The `Option` type also provides a set of collection methods that can be used to work with arrays of `Option` values.

 - `traverse`
 - `all`